annalyellis/recipes_statistical_analysis/README.md

 ## Framing a Prediction Problem
 **Prediction Problem:** I aim to predict the time required to prepare a recipe.

 This is a regression problem with the response variable being the time in minutes.
 I chose this because the efficiency of cooking is important to me - I enjoy cooking, but I am also busy.
-I want to cook efficient recipes.
+I wish to cook efficient recipes.

 I will use R^2 as a metric to evaluate my model.
 R^2 is effective in this case because it helps measure how well my model explains variation in the response variable (the time it takes to prepare a recipe).